adyork/krona_test/README.md

 3. Change "Deploy from a Branch" to "GitHub Actions"
 4. Click "Configure" button in "Static HTML" box.
 5. Press Commit.
 6. Wait.
 It takes about a minute or so for the github environment to get setup.
-If you go to your main repo page you will see a new section show up on the right side panel called "Github environments" and an option to open the main page of your github.io.
-But in any case you need to construct the fill link.
+7. If you go to your main repo page you will see a new section show up on the right side panel called "Environments" with "github-pages" showing.
+8. To get to the krona plot you need to construct the full link to get to it.
 For example: https://adyork.github.io/krona_test/FullTaxa.krona.html